Our approach to lockdown drills is traumatizing kids, not keeping them safe.

 Right now, New York State law mandates that schools conduct four lockdown drills a year—that’s more than 45 other states.

 • My proposal would right-size the lockdown drill mandate, reducing it from four per year to two, which would align New York with other states.
-Schools would have the complete freedom to conduct more than one drill if they want to.
+Schools would have the complete freedom to conduct more drills if they want to.

 • Just as importantly, my bill creates a trauma-informed approach that includes accommodations for students with PTSD, anxiety, and disabilities, as well as an age-appropriate explanation of the drills for students, comprehensive and consistent training for teachers, and advance notice to both parents and teachers that the drills will be occurring.